kakuilan/ktimer/README.md

 # ktimer
-ktimer- a timer manage by golang
+ktimer- a simple timer/ticker task manager by golang.